oumar4/learning-git/README.md

-Git and git-hub course
+Git and github course
-## This repo is used to learn git from amigocode.
+## This repo was used to learn git from amigocode.

 https://amigoscode.com/courses/git-github